 Social media companies are cracking down on bots, fake followers, and phony traffic.
 It’s become harder to get broad distribution on social media without paying to boost your posts.

-It is time to up your game if you want to get organic traffic and shares.
+It’s time to up your game if you want to get better traffic, leads and shares.

 In addition, contests can have a significant positive impact on your overall SEO (Search Engine Optimization) when you drive traffic to landing pages or contest pages on your website.
 By driving additional organic traffic, it sends positive signals to search engine algorithms.
 Contests can also organically increase the total time users will spend on your site.

 How Contests Increase Website SEO

 Search engines rely on a sophisticated and complex set of signals within their algorithms to try to present the best results to users.
 They look at a number of factors to determine a quality score for your website, which they use to match results.

 - Social Signals

 - Relevant keywords